 - Infection.
 When you have an infection, your body’s immune system goes into overdrive to fight it off.
 This can lead to the immune system attacking healthy skin cells, which can trigger a psoriasis flare.

 - Injury.
-Injuries to the skin, such as cuts, scrapes, and burns, can trigger psoriasis flares.
+Injuries to the skin can trigger psoriasis flares.
 This is known as the Koebner phenomenon, where the immune system attack healthy skin cells, leading to a flare.